-Calor is a smart shower faucet that safely and efficiently delivers your desired water temperature with a temperature sensor and through suggestion and reward system, it gradually guides you to the 5-min shower recommended by EPA to save water.
+Calor is a smart shower faucet that safely and efficiently delivers your desired water temperature.
+It also raises awareness of water use and guides you to a shorter shower via suggestions and reward systems.

-I also prototype the setting temperature interaction with Arduino to test the setting and counting down.
+I also prototype the temperature setting mechanism with Arduino and visualize results in Processing.
 Check out the code on Github.

 Introduction & Motivation